kodecocodes/i9t/custom-segues/custom-segues.markdown

 * Add a new animator object similar to the Scale dismissal animator that moves the presented frame off either the top of the screen or the bottom of the screen depending on swipe direction.
 * Add a new protocol `ViewSwipeable` that stores the swipe direction
 * Add two swipe gestures, one up and one down, to the `AnimalPhotoViewController` image view.
 Attach an `@IBAction` handler method to them to store the swipe direction in the view controller.
-* Add an extension to the view controller for the `ViewSwipeable` protocol that retruns the direction used.
+* Add an extension to the view controller for the `ViewSwipeable` protocol that returns the direction used.
 * Change the existing `PhotoDetail` segue to use your new Swipe segue.

 As always the solution is in the accompanying sample code.